pdefusco/CDE119_ACE_WORKSHOP/README.md

 The HOL contained in this GitHub repository is dedicated to Cloudera Data Engineering 1.19.
 CDE is the CDP Data Service for data engineering commonly known for Spark and Airflow use cases in Private and Public Clouds.

 The content is primarily designed for developers, cloud administrators and big data software architects.
-However, little to no code changes are typically required and non-technical stakeholders such as project managers and analysts are encouraged to actively participate.
+However, little to no code changes are typically required and non-technical stakeholders such as project managers and analysts are encouraged to actively take part.

 HOL events are open to all CDP users and customers.
 If you would like Cloudera to host an event for you and your colleagues please contact your local Cloudera Representative or submit your information [through this portal](https://www.cloudera.com/contact-sales.html).
 Finally, if you have access to a CDE Virtual Cluster you are welcome to use this guide and go through the same concepts in your own time.